lugatuic/lug-docs/rfc0000-lug-constitution.md

 Alumni tier membership is open to any former student, faculty, or staff of UIC.

+### Dues

+The Executive Committee shall have the right to levy fair annual dues for membership.
+All university tier members must pay these dues or risk falling into poor standing or potential expulsion from the organization at the descresion of the Executive Committee.
+Alumni members shall be exempt from any dues.

 ### Expulsion

 A member may be expelled from the LUG for any or all of the following reasons: